-You might find that your tween is really just not that tired at bedtime.
-It could be because they’re not getting enough exercise.
+You might find that your teen is just not that tired at bedtime.

 3. Wind Down Earlier

-Help your tween to wind down so they can fall asleep at a reasonable hour.
+Help your teen to wind down so they can fall asleep at a reasonable hour.

 4. Create an appropriate sleep Environment

-Leave no stone unturned when it comes to figuring out what might be holding your tween back from getting good sleep in their current environment.
+Leave no stone unturned when it comes to figuring out what might be holding your teen back from getting good sleep in their current environment.

 5. do the 4-7-8 breathing Exercise

 This breathing exercise is my ace in the hole.

 I have done it for years and it was a key in helping to cure my insomnia.
 Here’s how you do it: